-By decision rendered on April 30, 2012, in Riccelli Enterprises Inc. et al. v.
+^{1.} By decision rendered on April 30, 2012, in Riccelli Enterprises Inc. et al. v.
 State of New York Workers' Compensation Board et al. (Onondaga County, Index No. 10-6901) (Riccelli), a court preliminarily enjoined the Board from filing proposed judgments and taking any other enforcement action with respect to the plaintiffs in that case.
 By decision dated May 5, 2015, Onondaga County Supreme Court granted plaintiffs motion for summary judgment on the issue of an alleged violation of WCL §50(3-a)(7)(b) and further invalidated all of the Board's assessments levied on the Riccelli Plaintiffs.
 Moreover, as a result of a decision rendered on April 30, 2015, which consolidated Riccelli and the Board's collection action involving TIWCT, all assessments in TIWCT have been invalidated by implication.
 On July 7, 2015, the Board moved to renew its cross motion for summary judgment based upon clarifying legislation with respect to WCL §50(3-a)(7)(b) that was enacted on July 2, 2015.
 By decision rendered on March 31, 2016, Onondaga County Supreme Court denied the Board's motion to renew and the Board has appealed.
-The TIWCT collection activity will continue to be negatively affected in the interim, and there is the possibility that the Board's collection activity in other insolvent GSITs could also be negatively affected.
+The appeal is fully submitted and has been argued but a decision has been stayed at the request of the parties as they discuss settlement of the action and the underlying liability.
+In the interim, and absent settlement, TIWCT collection activity will continue to be negatively affected and there is the possibility that the Board's collection activity in other insolvent GSITs could also be negatively affected.

 of the GSITs deficit.
 Upon completion of its repayment obligations, such settling member is provided a full and complete release from its liability associated with participation in the GSIT.
-To date, the Board has issued final settlement offers in twenty-two GSITs and has entered into settlements with approximately two thousand two hundred members.
+To date, the Board has issued final settlement offers in twenty-three GSITs and has entered into settlements with approximately two thousand five hundred members.